PratikMaitra/Sym_chk/README.md

 Hugging Face Link -https://huggingface.co/pmaitra/en_biobert_ner_symptom

-The application was built as part of a research study on symptom identification of clinical notes of patients suffering from AML.
+The application was built as part of a research study on symptom identification from clinical notes.

 ## Prerequisites